hzeller/beagleg/README.md

     --steps-mm 75.075,150.14,800   # x has half the steps than y --max-feedrate 900,900,90
     --accel 18000,8000,1500
-    --motor-output-mapping X_ZEY   # y on the double-connector
+    --axis-mapping X_ZEY   # y on the double-connector

-Now, you can invoke `send-gcode` like this
+Now, you can invoke `machine-control` like this

-    sudo ./send-gcode $(sed 's/#.*//g' type-a.config) --port 4444
+    sudo ./machine-control $(sed 's/#.*//g' type-a.config) --port 4444

 or, simpler, if you don't have any comments in the configuration file:

-    sudo ./send-gcode $(cat type-a.config) --port 4444
+    sudo ./machine-control $(cat type-a.config) --port 4444

 The `sed` command dumps the configuration, but removes the comment characters.